-The Theater Company at Wachusett (Drama Club) (Ms. C. Leschke, Mr. Lux, Mrs. Stern)
+The Theater Company at Wachusett (Drama Club) (Ms. C. Leschke, Mrs. Stern)

 This club supports the theatrical activities of WRHS.
-The club supports the fall and spring productions.
-Meetings are on alternate Thursday afternoons and membership requires a commitment of time and talent to at least one production.
+The club supports the fall and spring productions, stages the student-produced Theatre Blitz!, participates in theatre-based field trips, and fundraises for drama opportunities at WRHS.
+Meetings usually take place on alternate Thursday afternoons and membership requires a commitment of time and talent to at least one production.